 As a condition of receiving a grant, grantees agree to submit a written self-evaluation one year from the application date.
 It is a candid appraisal of achievements and challenges, and a financial progress report for the project.
 The report is provided to advisory committees for their review and becomes part of the grant consideration process for all future applications.

-Grantees should download and SAVE each of the two documents shown below:
+Grantees should download and SAVE the document shown below:

-If you are unable to access these documents, please call 508-755-0980 to receive them by email or as a paper copy.
+If you are unable to access this document, please call 508-755-0980 to receive it by email or as a paper copy.

 Progress Report Due Dates

 Progress reports are due one year from previous application grant date.* Example: March 15, 2011 is the discretionary grant deadline.
 The progress report would then be due on March 15, 2012.